Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 - It helps in reducing “bad” LDL cholesterol levels and also in increasing “good” HDL cholesterol

-- It keeps blood sugar level in check
+- It keeps the blood sugar level in check

 - It prevents urinary stone formation